-UNC Department of Ophthalmology congratulates Beth Friedland, MD, for her nomination as one of 15 leading female physicians nationwide for the 2022 Women in White Coats Heroes award.
+UNC Department of Ophthalmology congratulates Professor of Ophthalmology Beth Friedland, MD, for her nomination as one of 15 leading female physicians nationwide for the 2022 Women in White Coats Heroes award.
 Every year, the WomenInWhiteCoats.com blog hosts online voting and selection of a Women in White Coats Heroes awardee from a distinguished pool of institutional, community and private practice physicians across the U.S. Nominees are selected for their exceptional records in patient care, education, research/scholarship and innovation.
 Over a 40+ year career, Dr. Friedland’s achievements in entrepreneurial patient care, teaching/mentorship, research and innovation have demonstrated the critical contributions women in white coats make to integrated patient care enterprise, teaching the next generation of physicians, and investigation/innovation in clinical disciplinary prevention, therapeutics, and treatment.

 Dr. Friedland completed medical school at the University of Florida (UF), as well as a post-doctoral research fellowship at UF in Glaucoma and Ocular Pharmacology that earned her a National Research Service Award.
 Her pre-medical school research fellowship (glaucoma and cornea) and residency at the esteemed Bascom Palmer Eye Institute (Miami, FL) shaped a career path distinguished in treating a diversity of ophthalmic and ocular surgery patient cases in institutional and private practice and in advancing innovation-driven research.